-The bill would amend the Michigan Vehicle Code to do the following:
+The bill amended the Michigan Vehicle Code to do the following:

-- -- Modify the required vehicle group designations for operating certain commercial vehicles. - -- Allow the Secretary of State to issue a commercial learner's permit that entitled a person to drive a vehicle requiring a vehicle group designation or indorsement, provided the person met certain conditions. - -- Allow a person issued a commercial learner's permit by this or another jurisdiction to operate a vehicle if certain requirements were met. - -- Authorize the Secretary of State (SOS) to verify the identity, residency, and citizenship of an applicant for a learner's permit, or operator's or chauffeur's license, to operate a commercial motor vehicle. - -- Require an FBI and State criminal history check for vehicle group designation or indorsement examiners. - -- Prohibit a person from fraudulently obtaining a license or permit, or failing to respond to a notice for retesting. - -- Include any offense committed by a motor vehicle operator among the convictions and civil infraction determinations that a court may not take under advisement. - -- Authorize the SOS to restrict, suspend, or revoke a driver license solely on the licensee's driving record within 24 months after a probationary period. - -- Limit the accidents that trigger an extension of a six-month provisionary period for a person granted level 1 or level 2 graduated license status to those that result in a moving violation. - -- Eliminate a provision that prohibits the SOS from issuing a potentially offensive personalized registration plate.
+- -- Modify the required vehicle group designations for operating certain commercial vehicles. - -- Allow the Secretary of State (SOS) to issue a commercial learner's permit that entitles a person to drive a vehicle requiring a vehicle group designation or indorsement, provided the person meets certain conditions. - -- Allow a person issued a commercial learner's permit by this or another jurisdiction to operate a vehicle if certain requirements are met. - -- Require the SOS to place certain restriction codes on a commercial learner's permit or commercial driver license to prohibit the operation of a commercial vehicle under certain circumstances. - -- Authorize the SOS to verify the identity, residency, and citizenship of an applicant for a learner's permit, or operator's or chauffeur's license, to operate a commercial motor vehicle. - -- Require an FBI and State criminal history check for vehicle group designation or indorsement examiners. - -- Prohibit a person from fraudulently obtaining a license or permit, or failing to respond to a notice for retesting. - -- Include any offense committed by a motor vehicle operator among the convictions and civil infraction determinations that a court may not take under advisement. - -- Authorize the SOS to restrict, suspend, or revoke a driver license solely on the licensee's driving record within 24 months after a probationary period. - -- Limit the accidents that trigger an extension of a six-month provisionary period for a person granted level 1 or level 2 graduated license status to those that result in a moving violation. - -- Eliminate a provision that prohibited the SOS from issuing a potentially offensive personalized registration plate.